 Fourteen open access publications and proceedings have been published and an additional eight have been submitted by the consortium.
 Further to this the project’s website is regularly updated and is available at www.ptb.de/empir2018/advanct

 Impact on industrial and other user communities

-The results of this project are expected to be used by a broad range of end users in industry: manufacturing industry (in particular manufacturers of plastic parts fabricated by injection moulding), microfabrication (e.g. watch parts), automotive (e.g. cast parts, electronic components, fuel injection components), telecommunication (e.g. fibre‑optic and HF connectors), medical (e.g. ophthalmology, dental implants), pharmaceutical (e.g. lab on a chip), and metrology service providers.
-This will also have an impact on the manufacturers of CT systems, as it will make it possible for them to increase their business and growth, as well as to improve their market position.
+The results of this project can be used by a broad range of end users in industry such as manufacturing (in particular manufacturers of plastic parts fabricated by injection moulding), microfabrication (e.g. watch parts), automotive (e.g. cast parts, electronic components, fuel injection components), telecommunication (e.g. fibre‑optic and high frequency connectors), medical (e.g. ophthalmology, dental implants), pharmaceutical (e.g. lab on a chip), and metrology service providers.

 Impact on the metrological and scientific communities